- Opening a Recipe Extension Grid

 Option: Do Not Serve

-Option: Extension Template
+Option: Create Substitute from Template

 For more on extension templates, see the separate article Using Extension Templates from a Recipe Extension Grid.